-20. Update the Traffic and Transport Study and develop an Integrated Transport Plan for Nelson Bay.
+18. Update the Traffic and Transport Study and develop an Integrated Transport Plan for Nelson Bay.

-The Traffic and Transport Study was updated following the exhibition period for the Paper (GHD, September 2017, 'Nelson Bay Traffic and Parking Study Update').
+The Traffic and Transport Study was updated following the exhibition period for the Paper.
 The outcomes of this update have informed some of the recommendations in this Delivery Program.

 However, it has become apparent that a precinct wide integrated transport plan is required.
-An integrated plan would be a holistic strategy which considers how pedestrian access, cycle-ways, public transport movements, private coaches and private vehicles interrelate and impact our experience of the town centre and surrounds.
+Not simply a plan for car parking locations, but a more holistic plan which considers how pedestrian access, cycle-ways, public transport movements, private coaches and private vehicles interrelate and impact our experience of the town centre and surrounds.

-21. Identification of future public car parking options
+19. Identification of future satellite parking locations

-Explore short and long-term public car parking options including potential parking locations in and around the town centre for council to consider as a possible solution to alleviating on-street parking.
-On 26 June 2018, Council resolved to prepare a report into the feasibility of building a multi storey public car park within the Nelson Bay CBD which will be considered as part of the long term solutions.
+Explore and nominate potential parking locations in and around the town centre for council to consider as a possible solution to alleviating on-street parking.